Plagiarism Policy

 Detection Tools:

-The journal uses reliable plagiarism detection tools such as iThenticate or Turnitin, ensuring that textual similarity does not exceed 20% (excluding references and cited quotes).
+The journal uses reliable plagiarism detection tools Turnitin, ensuring that textual similarity does not exceed 20% (excluding references and cited quotes). -

 Procedures for Identifying Plagiarism: